Artillery fuze: Early history

 Armstrong's time fuze designs evolved rapidly.
-In 1867 the F pattern was introduced; this was the first ‘time and percussion’ (T & P) fuze.
-Its percussion function was not entirely successful and was soon replaced by the E Mk III fuze, made of brass it contained a ring of slow burning composition ignited by a pellet holding a detonator cap that was set back onto a firing pin by the shock of firing.
-It was the prototype of the T & P fuzes used in the 20th century, although initially it was used only with naval segment shells, and it took some time for the army to adopt it for shrapnel.
+In 1867 the F pattern was introduced; this was the first 'time and percussion' (T&P) fuze.
+Its percussion function was not entirely successful and was soon replaced by the E Mk III fuze.
+Made of brass, it contained a ring of slow burning composition ignited by a pellet holding a detonator cap that was set back onto a firing pin by the shock of firing.
+It was the prototype of the T&P fuzes used in the 20th century, although initially it was used only with naval segment shells, and it took some time for the army to adopt it for shrapnel.

 Description

-Since the second half of the 19th century, most artillery fuzes are fitted to the nose of the projectile.
+Since the second half of the 19th century, most artillery fuzes have been fitted to the nose of the projectile.
 The base of the fuze is screwed into a recess, and its nose is designed to conform to the shape of the shell's ogive.
 The depth of recess can vary with the type of shell and fuze.
 Artillery fuzes were sometimes specific to particular types of gun or howitzer due to their characteristics, notable differences in muzzle velocity and hence the sensitivity of safety and arming mechanisms.
-However, by World War 2, while there were exceptions, most fuzes of one nation could be used with any required artillery shell of that nation, if it could be physically fitted to it, although different army and navy procurement arrangements often prevented this.
+However, by World War 2, while there were exceptions.
+Most fuzes of one nation could be used with any artillery shell of that nation if it could be physically fitted to it, although different army and navy procurement arrangements often prevented this.
 The exceptions were mortar bomb fuzes, and this continues.

 An early action in NATO standardisation was to agree the dimensions and threads of the fuze recess in artillery projectiles to enable fuze interchangeability between nations.
 Modern artillery fuzes can generally be used with any appropriate artillery shell, including naval ones.
 However, smoothbore mortars constrain the choice of safety and arming mechanisms because there is no centrifugal force and muzzle velocities are relatively low.
 Therefore, shell fuzes cannot be used with mortar bombs, and mortar fuzes are unsuitable for the higher velocities of shells.

 The fuze action is initiated by impact, elapsed time after firing or proximity to a target.
 In most cases the fuze action causes detonation of the main high explosive charge in a shell or a small charge to eject a carrier shell's contents.
 These contents may be lethal, such as the now-obsolete shrapnel shell or modern sub-munitions, or non-lethal such as canisters containing a smoke compound or a parachute flare.